qudo-code/svelte-sign-in-with-solana/README.md

 #### Generate JWT
 Once verified, you could do something like look up the user by Public Key and generate a JWT to send back to the client.

-#### Handle Duplicate Nonces
+#### Handle Duplicate Signatures
-You should log nones in a database so you can check for ones that are already used.
-You will also have to make an addition to the /verify endpoint with logic to determine "already exits".
+You should log already signatures in a database and check for duplicates.

 ## Demo
 [View Example UI](https://svelte-sign-in-with-solana.vercel.app/)